 never trailed after taking a 4-3 lead less than three minutes into

-the game.
 "It wasn't surprising after awhile because in the first half

 when we were up on their guys I started to see in their eyes that

 they were nervous and some of them didn't know what to do,"

 Monmouth's Marques Alston said of Princeton's offensive struggles.